 Dayspring Pens offers a number of pens that are specifically designed for particular occasions.
 Be sure to take a look at our options.

 What's the best writing style for me?

-We've written another article on different pen styles to answer this question!
+I've written another article on different pen styles to answer this question!
 Check it out and let us know if it's helpful to you!

 What's the best buying option for truly myth-busting luxury pens?: Fountain pens!

 I think the best option for jumping into luxury pens is going to be a fountain pen.

 This is because a fountain pen is often the most difficult pen to compare with cheaper counterparts in other writing styles (like ballpoint pens or a rollerball pen).

 A luxury fountain pen is often the least comparable with a regular plastic pen.